Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Numerical Results of V-I Characteristics

 \subsection{Reciprocal V-I Characteristics at Zero Magnetic Field}

 Before showing the calculation results, let us mention some experimental facts.
 In the early V-I measurements in purely 2D superconductors \cite{Hebard, Epstein, Fiory, Garland}, the main focus was on the sufficiently low current regime.
-In this regime, as discussed at the end of the previous Sec.~\ref{VII B}, the voltage $V$ and supercurrent $I_s$ near the zero field BKT transition temperature $T_{\rm c}$ obey the scaling law $V\propto I^{3+\alpha}_s$, where $\alpha>0$ at $T<T_{\rm c}$ and $\alpha=0$ at $T=T_{\rm c}$.
+In this regime, as discussed at the end of the previous Sec.~\ref{VII B}, the voltage $V$ and supercurrent $I_s$ near the zero field BKT transition temperature $T_{\rm c}$ obey the HN scaling law $V\propto I^{3+\alpha}_s$, where $\alpha>0$ at $T<T_{\rm c}$ and $\alpha=0$ at $T=T_{\rm c}$.
 In recent years, the measurements in the high current regime have also been performed \cite{Lin, Venditti, Saito, Hua, Liu, Weitzel}.
 The results show that the V-I characteristics deviate from the scaling law in the high current regime.
-Roughly speaking, there are two experimental observations in the high current regime at temperatures sufficiently lower than $T_{\rm c}$: the voltage curves become convex or concave to the current in the log scale before reaching the crossover current.
-It is discussed in Ref.~\cite{Venditti} that the concave curve may arise from the inhomogeneity of samples, which is beyond the HN theory.
-Therefore, convex V-I characteristics are expected to be intrinsic at low temperatures.
-However, the V-I curve changes from convex to concave as increasing the current at the BKT transition temperature.
-In the following, we focus on homogeneous superconductors and show that the convex and concave behaviors observed in the experiments can be described in a unified way within the extended framework of the HN theory, namely, Eq.~\eqref{Rsf}.
+Roughly speaking, there are two experimental observations beyond the HN scaling law in the high current regime at temperatures slightly lower than $T_{\rm c}$.
+At temperatures close to $T_{\rm c}$, the V-I characteristics show a convex behavior and change to be concave as increasing the current toward the crossover to the normal phase.
+At sufficiently low temperatures, the concave part shrinks, leaving only the convex part.
+These behaviors of deviation from the HN scaling law may be explained by the heating effect on the sample~\cite{Weitzel}.
+Moreover, in the intrinsically inhomogeneous samples, another mechanism can produce V-I characteristics similar to those of the vortex-antivortex pair dissociation mechanism \cite{Venditti}.
+In the following, we focus on homogeneous superconductors and show that the convex and concave behaviors observed in experiments can also be described in a unified way within the extended framework of the HN theory, namely, Eq.~\eqref{Rsf}.